 After setting the pace of litigation, the next step is presenting your case in the court.
 If you file your case first, then you, as a plaintiff, will get the opportunity to present your evidence and witnesses first.
 Then the other party (i.e., the defendant) will present their case.

 So, as a plaintiff, you will get the chance to speak twice.
-You and your attorney will be on the offensive side not on the defensive side, in a simple word.
-Whether you file first or not, it is always better to speak with a family law attorney as early as possible.
+You and your lawyer will be on the offensive side not on the defensive side, in a simple word.
+Whether you file first or not, it is always better to speak with a family law lawyer as early as possible.

-A family law attorney will help you to know your rights, options, and all the little details about the case.
-Also, a family attorney will assist you in taking further proactive steps.
+A family lawyer will help you to know your rights, options, and all the little details about the case.
+Also, a family lawyer will assist you in taking further proactive steps.
 Such as;

 Gathering and collecting important evidence/information:

 It is essential to collect and gather all the vital information regarding your case in a child custody case.
 When you have to present your case in court, you also submit all the relevant information in this regard.